 The data on gender differences show no female disadvantage.
 If anything, girls outperformed boys at each stage.
 The data on university enrollment echo the historical profile (Heath, 2018: 68, Figure 4.2) which shows men as having a lead over women in access to higher education from the mid-1950s to mid-1990s but since then, women have caught up with and increasingly surpassed men.

 The intriguing question is why students in ethnic minority groups underperform in GCSE examinations but make ‘bold choices’ at transitions to further and higher education.
 If the most important determinant of academic performance and subsequent choice concerns the ‘class-lined inequalities of condition’ (Goldthorpe and Mills, 2004: 223), it is understandable that ethnic minority students who come from poorer families will have lower performance.
 But if the secondary effects are also reliant, and even more so than the primary effects, on family resources as the ‘relative risk aversion’ thesis would argue, why would the poorer and worse-performing ethnic minority students make even bolder choices than their more affluent and better-performing white peers rather than take a ‘realistically-feasible’ strategy as the RRA thesis would predict?
 In other words, if family poverty that leads to the lower performance is regarded as ‘disadvantage’, how does this disadvantage in the primary effects turn around to become an ‘advantage’ in the secondary effects?
 Most analyses in this regard have, as noticed above, tended to use a one-dimensional approach, with a three-way schema of parental class, and focus on contrasting performances between service- and working-class students and, in so doing, ignored ethnicity as a non-issue.
-Therefore, the questions that are of crucial importance for present research and that reflect the genuine concern of an increasingly diverse society were overlooked in most mainstream sociological analyses.
-As we take a multi-dimensional approach in the present study, we need to have a closer look at other domains of socio-economic disadvantages that reinforce one another in their impact on ethnic minority students’ performance.
+Therefore, the questions that are of crucial importance for present research and that reflect the genuine concern of an increasingly diverse society were overlooked in most of the existing sociological analyses in this regard.
+As we take a multi-dimensional approach in the present study, we need to have a closer look at the other domains of socio-economic disadvantages that reinforce one another in their impact on ethnic minority students’ performance.
 Here the primary question we need to establish is: what kind of socio-economic disadvantages do members of ethnic minority heritages face?

 (Table 2 about here)

 Table 2 shows some selected family circumstances to represent social disadvantages: proportions of parents in working-class positions, with low level of or no formal education, of single-parent family type and being eligible for free school meal (FSM) which, for our sample, was equivalent to annual gross household income below £13,480 (Hobbs and Vignoles, 2010).
-These are, we believe, fairly accurate indicators of family economic, cultural and social deprivation.
+These are, we believe, best available indicators of family economic, cultural and social deprivation.